-Some of the earliest observations on Amerindians in Cuba in the nineteenth century were based on European and North American notions of progress, civilization and barbarism, founded, in turn, on the Enlightenment, evolutionary theories pre- and post-Darwin, and an incipient anthropology.
-19 Common among these "narratives of disappearance" was the belief in the extinction, eventual, virtual or complete, of indigenous peoples.
-20 One of the earliest such observers was David Turnbull, British Consul to Cuba and a zealous abolitionist.
-Turnbull travelled throughout Cuba in the 1830s, publishing his account in an 1840 publication, Travels in the West: Cuba, With Notices of Porto Rico and Slave Trade.
-Turnbull's main interest was in the colony's African population, but he made observations on the island's earliest inhabitants: "The Spanish writers, while admitting the fact that the indigenous inhabitants had gradually disappeared, ascribe it rather to their voluntary emigration to Yucatan and the Floridas The places where they longest lingered were the towns of Guanabacoa, Caney and Jiguaní, where those who are curious in such matters [claim] still to see among the inhabitants some traces of their Indian origin."
-21 inhabitants of the valley and plains, but four centuries must have destroyed every trace of the early inhabitants of Cuba.
-Having been from the very outset enslaved and brutally treated by the Spaniards, it is believed that as early as the year of our Lord 1700 they had utterly disappeared, and some historians say no trace was to be found of the native race one century after the settlement of the island by the Europeans.22
+Representations of Amerindians in Late Colonial Cuba: Between "Virtual" and "Total" Extinction lutionary theories pre- and post-Darwin, and an incipient anthropology.
+Common among these "narratives of disappearance" was the belief in the extinction-eventual, virtual, or complete-of indigenous peoples.
+One of the earliest such observers was David Turnbull, British consul to Cuba and a zealous abolitionist.
+Turnbull traveled throughout Cuba in the 1830s, publishing his account in an 1840 publication, Travels in the West: Cuba, with Notices of Porto Rico and Slave Trade.
+Turnbull's main interest was in the colony's African population, but he made observations on the island's earliest inhabitants: "The Spanish writers, while admitting the fact that the indigenous inhabitants had gradually disappeared, ascribe it rather to their voluntary emigration to Yucatan and the Floridas. . . .
+The places where they longest lingered were the towns of Guanabacoa, Caney and Jiguaní, where those who are curious in such matters [claim] still to see among the inhabitants some traces of their Indian origin."
+21